elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 	Aug 17 08:04:25 vdr datarecovery: Job "All\_Other\_VMs\_Backup\_Job (VM13)" incomplete

-It looks like we had backups going but they didn&#8217;t finish by 8 AM, which is when our backup windows stops, so the jobs were forcefully stopped.
+It looks like we had backups going but they didn't finish by 8 AM, which is when our backup windows stops, so the jobs were forcefully stopped.
 That can cause the Intergrity check to fail since we had data that was half backed up.
 After we increased our backup window, the Integrity Check stopped failing, since all the VMs had enough time to be backed up.